391st Fighter Squadron

 The 391st Fighter Squadron is part of the 366th Fighter Wing at Mountain Home Air Force Base, Idaho.
 The squadron participated in combat missions in World War II and the Vietnam War, provided air defense in Korea and Japan from 1968 to 1971, and continues to provide tactical air command for the United States Air Force.
 It currently operates McDonnell Douglas F-15E Strike Eagle aircraft, conducting close air support missions.

-Mission

-Perform close air support, interdiction, strategic attack, suppression of enemy air defense, and defensive counterair missions, employing the full array of U.S. Air Force capabilities including precision-guided munitions, inertially-aided munitions, night vision goggles, fighter data link, and Low Altitude Navigation and Targeting Infrared for Night (LANTIRN).

 History

 World War II

 The 391st flew combat missions in the European Theater of Operations from 14 March 1944 to 3 May 1945.

 Tactical Air Command

 Vietnam War

 The squadron flew in combat in Southeast Asia from 2 February 1966 to 21 July 1968.

 Pacific air defense

 It provided air defense in Korea and Japan from 22 July 1968 to 14 February 1971.

 2013 sequestration

 Air Combat Command officials announced a stand down and reallocation of flying hours for the rest of the fiscal year 2013 due to mandatory budget cuts.
 The across-the-board spending cuts, called sequestration, took effect 1 March when Congress failed to agree on a deficit-reduction plan.

 Squadrons either stood down on a rotating basis or kept combat ready or at a reduced readiness level called "basic mission capable" for part or all of the remaining months in fiscal 2013.
 This affected the 391st Fighter Squadron with a stand-down grounding from 9 April-30 September 2013.